Provide a pass-through flag for sql_exec() which goes directly to the native MySQL engine

 I'll commit a change to Core too to mark this method as "dangerous" when using DBAL, this way, developers know this should really be avoided!

-#8 Updated by Ernesto Baschny almost 9 years ago
+#8 Updated by Ernesto Baschny over 9 years ago

 Core patch is ok.